NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 When all files have been added, clicking on _'VALIDATE'_ will check if the files are valid for submission.

-If the upload contains valid files, a message will pop up when it is finished validating.
-The upload then appears in the latest transactions panel with the option to "COMMIT" or "DISCARD" the data.
+If the upload contains valid files, a new transaction will appear in the latest transactions panel with the option to _'COMMIT'_ or _'DISCARD'_ the data.

-If the upload contains invalid files, a message will pop up and the user will not be able to submit the data.
+If the upload contains invalid files, a transaction will appear with a FAILED status.
 Invalid files will need to be either corrected and re-uploaded or removed from the submission.
+If more than one file is uploaded and at least one is not valid, the validation step will fail for all files.

-Files can be removed from the submission by clicking on the _'garbage can'_ icon next to the file.
+Files can be removed from the Upload Data Wizard by clicking on the _'garbage can'_ icon next to the file.

-### Asynchronous Transactions
+## Step 3: Asynchronous Transactions

-Biospecimen or clinical metadata files that were uploaded through the Submission Portal are first validated without making changes to the project.
+Biospecimen or Clinical metadata files that were uploaded through the Submission Portal are first validated without making changes to the project.
 See the entry in the [API Submission Guide](../../API/Users_Guide/Submission/#asynchronous-transactions) for more details.
 Validated files that not been committed yet can be seen in the [Transactions](Transactions.md) tab.
 Metadata contained in these files can be committed (applied) to the project or discarded using the two buttons on the right side of each transaction.

 [![Commit_Discard](images/GDC_Submission_CommitDiscard.png)](images/GDC_Submission_CommitDiscard.png "Click to see the full image.")

-## Step 3: GDC Data Transfer Tool
+## Step 4: GDC Data Transfer Tool

-The GDC Data Transfer Tool is used to upload submittable data files such as BAM and FASTQ files, slide images, and clinical and biospecimen supplement files.
+The GDC Data Transfer Tool is used to upload submittable data files such as BAM and FASTQ files, slide images, and Clinical and Biospecimen supplement files.

 After the user uploads metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata), the manifest will be available for download from the transaction report.